Main Content

 Behavior Analysis Therapy (Online)

-Dr. Natalia Baires (pronounced "by-res") is a Clinical Assistant Professor and Program Director for the online Behavior Analysis and Therapy programs.
-An English-Spanish bilingual, doctoral-level Board Certified Behavior Analyst (BCBA-D), Dr. Baires earned her Ph.D. in Psychology with a specialization in Behavior Analysis and Therapy from Southern Illinois University in 2020.
-Her research interests include culturally adapted and culturally responsive interventions for culturally and linguistically diverse individuals, social justice and equity within and outside the field of behavior analysis, compassionate approaches within behavior-analytic services and supervision/mentorship, the role of language and cognition from a Relational Frame Theory framework (particularly for bilingual speakers), and the use of Acceptance and Commitment Training to ensure sustainable behavioral flexibility and psychological well-being.
+Dr. Natalia Baires (pronounced "by-res") is a Clinical Assistant Professor and the Program Director for the online Behavior Analysis and Therapy programs.
+An English-Spanish bilingual, doctoral-level Board Certified Behavior Analyst (BCBA-D), Dr. Baires earned her Ph.D. in Psychology with a specialization in Behavior Analysis and Therapy from Southern Illinois University (SIU) in 2020.
+Her research interests include culturally responsive interventions/service delivery, social justice and equity within and outside the field of behavior analysis, verbal behavior, the role of language and cognition from a Relational Frame Theory framework, and the use of Acceptance and Commitment Training to ensure sustainable behavioral flexibility and psychological well-being.

-Dr. Baires completed the Illinois Leadership Education in Neurodevelopmental and Related Disabilities (LEND) fellowship program, participated in SIU's Women's Civic Institute, and served as a student representative for the Association for Contextual Behavioral Science's (ACBS) Women Special Interest Group (SIG).
-She holds several leadership positions in the field, including Board Member at Large and Chair of the Illinois Association for Behavior Analysis's (ILABA) Diversity, Equity, and Inclusion (DEI) committee, Board Member at Large (with a DEI focus) of the Southern California Chapter of the ACBS, and co-chair for the American Psychological Association Division 25’s (Behavior Analysis) Equity, Diversity, and Inclusion Committee.
+Dr. Baires completed the Illinois Leadership Education in Neurodevelopmental and Related Disabilities (LEND) fellowship program, participated in SIU's Women's Civic Institute, and served as a student representative for the Association for Contextual Behavioral Science's (ACBS) Women Special Interest Group.
+She also holds several leadership positions in the field, including President of the Illinois Association for Behavior Analysis (ILABA), former Board Member at Large (with a DEI focus) of the Southern California Chapter of the ACBS, co-chair for the American Psychological Association Division 25’s (Behavior Analysis) Equity, Diversity, and Inclusion Committee, and an advisory board member for grant-funded projects.

 Office: Life Science II, 281